Paris Cabarets 2026: Moulin Rouge vs Crazy Horse vs Paradis Latin – Complete Comparison Guide

 Located in the quintessential neighborhood of Montmartre, Le Lapin Agile is one of the few traditional cabarets in Paris still working in the city.
 This French cabaret consists of a village house, easily recognizable from its sign (a rabbit jumping out of a saucepan).

-Le Lapin Agile is famous for being the center of the bohemian Montmartre at the beginning of the 19th century, with guests like Max Jacob, Pablo Picasso, and Modigliani.
+Le Lapin Agile is famous for being the center of the bohemian Montmartre at the beginning of the 19th century, welcoming guests like Max Jacob, Pablo Picasso, and Modigliani.
 This Parisian establishment continues to display new talents and is a place where you can have a good time.

 Le Lapin Agile is a popular option for those looking for an authentic cabaret experience, and new artists are happy to go to Le Lapin Agile to introduce their shows.